microsoft/vscode-docs/docs/python/tutorial-django.md

             fields = ('message',)   # NOTE: the trailing comma is required
     ```

 1. In the `templates/hello` folder, create a new template named `log_message.html` with the following contents, which assumes that the template is given a variable named `form` to define the body of the form.
-It then adds a submit button with the label "Log":
+It then adds a submit button with the label "Log".

     ```html
     {% extends "hello/layout.html" %}